 The government’s Industrial Strategy Green Paper, launched in January 2017 identified industrial digitalisation as one of five potential early sector deals and the Review began work with stakeholders to identify opportunities for how government and industry can work together.

-The Made Smarter Review
+The UK Made Smarter Review

 The review – previously referred to as the Industrial Digitalisation Review – is designed to answer calls from the government on how to UK boost productivity in the manufacturing sector by harnessing so-called Industrial Digital Technologies (IDT).
 These include robotics, 3D printing, augmented and virtual reality, as well as artificial intelligence.
 The Made Smarter review is an extensive piece of work, running to around 240-pages.